Defenestration-a/TriviaGame/README.md

 # TriviaGame
-This is a very simple, very rough, trivia game I made to learn somethings.
+This is a very simple, very rough, trivia game I made to learn some things.

 Installation: